Win Treats for Tricks this Halloween!

 Omlet ltd. reserves the right to withdraw the offer at any point.
 Discount cannot be transferred to delivery or courses.
 Offer is only valid on fully priced items and cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on October 11th, 2017 by helenkennedy
+This entry was posted in Offers and promotions on October 11th, 2017 by helenkennedy

 We’ve been in touch with Niki from Jasper’s Bunny Hotel who offer luxurious glamping breaks for Rabbits and Guinea Pigs in our world famous Eglu Rabbit Hutches!!